customer01annapooranisarees/customer01annapooranisarees/packages/google_login/README.md

-# Google authentication extension for annapoorani
+# Google authentication extension for customer01annapooranisarees

-This extension allows customer to login to annapoorani using your Google account.
+This extension allows customer to login to customer01annapooranisarees using your Google account.

-> **Note**: This extension requires annapoorani version 1.0.0-rc.6 or higher.
+> **Note**: This extension requires customer01annapooranisarees version 1.0.0-rc.6 or higher.

 ## Installation guide